elangworth/camps-a-lot/README.md

 #Technologies used:

-Bulma (CSS Framework)
+Bulma (CSS Framework),
-Open Weather API
+Open Weather API,
-AirLab Data API
+AirLab Data API,
-Luxon DateTime
+Luxon DateTime,
+HTML,
+CSS,
+JavaScript

 #Acceptance Criteria
 Use a CSS framework other than Bootstrap.